BooraKaushik/dbms_frontend/README.md

     ![Login Invalid](Login_Invalid.png)
   - Login with Valid credentials,
     ![Login Valid](Login_valid.png)
+    **Note:**  Logging in with passenger's credentials would direct towards the initial booking page, logging in with staff credentials would redirect to schedules screen.
+Please use the following credentials for staff member as a staff member cant be created from frontend for security reasons. staff email: staff1@gmail.com, password: 1234
 - **Logged in as a Passenger:**
   - **Initial Booking Page:**
     ![Initial Booking Page](Login_Passenger_search.png)